w3c/w3c-website-templates-bundle/docs/base/forms.md

 ## Fixed width inputs

-Apollo includes several CSS classes which, when added to an `<input>`, will reduce the maximum width of the input field to better suit the intended contents:
+There is a collection of CSS classes which, when added to an `<input>`, will reduce the maximum width of the input field to better suit the intended contents:

 ```
 <form novalidate>